 Students with health problems or other personal circumstances that may adversely affect their performance in, or their ability to complete coursework, examinations, or other departmental or graduate program assessments may request special consideration.
-Written requests, supported by a medical certificate or other appropriate evidence, must be submitted to the GCTS Coordinator (PhD students) or college Graduate Director (master's students) as soon as possible or no later than two business days following the deadline or date of assessment.
+Students with long-term needs should register with Accessibility Services.
+Written requests, supported by a medical certificate or other appropriate evidence, must be submitted to the GCTS Coordinator (PhD students) or college Graduate Director (master's students) as soon as possible, normally no later than two business days following the deadline or date of assessment.
 If a medical certificate is submitted, it must confirm the student was adversely affected by health problems and must show the dates of illness and that the physician was consulted at the time of the illness.